jacksonllee/pylangacq/readme.md

 Use
 ---

-The `chat` submodule has a `SingleReader` class that reads in a `.cha` file.
-The following example assumes that a `.cha` file such as [`eve01.cha`](http://childes.psy.cmu.edu/browser/index.php?url=Eng-NA-MOR/Brown/Eve/eve01.cha) is in the current directory.
+The `chat` submodule has the class `SingleReader` for reading a single `.cha` files as well as the generalized `Reader` for multiple files.

+For `SingleReader`, the following example assumes that a `.cha` file such as [`eve01.cha`](http://childes.psy.cmu.edu/browser/index.php?url=Eng-NA-MOR/Brown/Eve/eve01.cha) is in the current directory.

 ```python
 >>> from pylangacq.chat import SingleReader